Skip to content

 I’m giving a 9.4 here because the platform covers nearly every core need, including some that other providers don’t.

-Deel provides a full set of tools for managing international employment, with more “granular” options than most platforms I tested.
+Deel provides a full set of tools for managing international employment, with more “granular” options than most platforms I’ve compared.

 Below is an overview of the main features: